 Treatment for apathy is a broad category of professional therapies, medication interventions, and lifestyle changes.
 Since apathy stems from numerous environmental, medical, and mental health issues, the treatments will vary greatly based on the source.

-Medication
+Medication for Apathy

-- Antidepressants.
-For apathy linked to depression or dementia, antidepressants are a great choice.
+- Antidepressants: For apathy linked to depression or dementia, antidepressants are a great choice.
 Although there are many options, drugs like Desyrel (trazodone), Zelapar (deprenyl), and Luvox (fluvoxamine) have been proven effective in studies.

-- Psychostimulants.
-This class of medications, frequently used for attention-deficit/ hyperactivity disorder, help to increase wakefulness and decision-making skills.
+- Psychostimulants: This class of medications, frequently used for attention-deficit/ hyperactivity disorder, help to increase wakefulness and decision-making skills.
 They can assist with apathy, also.
 Studies show methylphenidate (Daytrana, Ritalin, Concerta) is one stimulant capable of reducing apathy.

-- Antipsychotics.
-Over the years, both typical and atypical antipsychotics have been studied for their possible benefit on apathy.
+- Antipsychotics: Over the years, both typical and atypical antipsychotics have been studied for their possible benefit on apathy.
 Only one, risperidone (Risperdal), has been proven helpful for apathy and social withdrawal.

-- Acetylcholinesterase inhibitors.
-These medications help reduce the levels of choline and acetate in the body.
+- Acetylcholinesterase inhibitors: These medications help reduce the levels of choline and acetate in the body.
 Some helpful drugs from this class include donepezil (Aricept) and rivastigmine (Exelon).

-- NMDA receptor antagonists.
-Drugs from this group help to calm abnormal brain activities.
+- NMDA receptor antagonists: Drugs from this group help to calm abnormal brain activities.
 Examples like memantine (Namenda) can help reduce apathy in some situations, although results have not been as significant as other medicines.
 Memantine is also available in a combination product with donepezil (Namzaric).

 As always, people should practice caution and consistency when starting a new medication, follow the prescriber’s recommendations, and communicate their concerns quickly.
 Never stop taking a medication without discussing the process with your prescriber.

-Therapy
+Therapy for Apathy

 Mental health therapy may not accomplish a lot when it comes to dementia, but in the case of depression and schizophrenia, therapy can make a positive change in the symptom.
 By changing the thoughts and behaviors linked to apathy, the therapist and client can boost motivation and passion for life.